Cafienne Reference Guide

 • user id which is the value of the sub claim from the JWT token

 • tenants which holds the list of tenants in which the platform user has been registered.
 This list can be empty, meaning that the user has no access to any tenant in the platform.
-This is typically the case for platform owners, see the Cafienne Authorization Overview.
+This is typically the case for platform owners, see the CaseFabric Authorization Overview.

 Tenant User